zsoterr/k8s-web-terminal-kubectl/README.md

 # k8s-web-terminal-kubectl
-Kubernetes management from Web Terminal without kubectl.
+Manage Kubernetes from the Web Terminal without a bastion host (jump server) or management tool.
 <br/><br/>

 ## Welcome!
 This repository contains the following practical example projects